Armstrm6/DesktopApplicationTemplate/Codex/docs/ServicePersistenceFormat.md

 ### Core fields

 1. **`DescriptorId`** – Stable identifier exposed by the descriptor.
 Service persistence always prefers descriptor identifiers to locate factories and serializers.
-2. **`SerializedPayload`** – Descriptor-provided serialization of the options payload. `ServicePersistence` invokes `IServiceOptionsSerializer.Serialize` on save and `Deserialize` on load, so plug-ins can choose any JSON shape that fits their options model.
+2. **`ServiceType`** – Canonical short code emitted by `ServiceTypeJsonConverter` (for example, `"HT"` for `Http`).
+The value is kept in sync with the descriptor metadata and persisted alongside the identifier for quick filtering.
-3. **`LegacyType` / `LegacyTypeName`** – Compatibility values retained for migrations. `LegacyType` uses the short code written by `ServiceTypeJsonConverter` (for example, `"tcp"`); `LegacyTypeName` records the enum name (for example, `"Tcp"`).
-During load, the catalog uses `IServiceCatalog.LegacyMap` to translate legacy codes into the correct descriptor.
+3. **Service-specific options** – Built-in services write their strongly-typed options (`HttpOptions`, `TcpOptions`, and so on).
+Plug-ins should continue to expose serializers that hydrate their view models from the stored JSON payload.
 4. **State metadata** – `DisplayName`, `IsActive`, `Created`, `Order`, `AssociatedServices`, `TotalExecutionTimeMs`, and `ExecutionCount` mirror the values surfaced by `ServiceListModel`.

 ### Descriptor payload contract

 - Implement `IServiceOptionsSerializer` (or `IServiceOptionsSerializer<TOptions>`) on your descriptor to control persistence.
-- `SerializedPayload` **must** be valid JSON representing your options type.
-The serializer can emit compact or indented JSON; persistence stores the raw string.
+- Built-in descriptors persist their strongly typed option models directly.
+Plug-ins can emit whatever JSON shape their serializer understands, storing the document under descriptor-specific properties.
-- When loading, `ServicePersistence` passes the stored string to `Deserialize`.
+- When loading, `ServicePersistence` passes the stored JSON to `Deserialize`.
 If the serializer is unavailable, the loader falls back to `JsonSerializer.Deserialize<object>`.

 ### Backward compatibility

-- Older files may contain a `Payload` object instead of `SerializedPayload`.
+- Older files may contain a `Payload` object instead of service-specific option properties.
 The loader still supports this legacy shape by deserializing the JSON object via the descriptor serializer.
-- Very old releases used service-type names (`"ServiceType": "FTP"`).
-Those entries are mapped through `ServiceTypeExtensions.TryParse` and `IServiceCatalog.LegacyMap` so descriptors continue to resolve.
+- Persisted records must now provide a `DescriptorId` and canonical `ServiceType` code.
+The loader no longer translates legacy enum names automatically, so update historical exports before migrating to the trimmed format.
 - Descriptors should preserve their identifiers and keep their serializers backward compatible.
 If options evolve, support migrating legacy JSON inside your `IServiceOptionsSerializer` implementation.

 ## Validation checklist for plug-in authors

-1. Provide a unique `DescriptorId` and `LegacyType` (if migrating an enum-based service).
+1. Provide a unique `DescriptorId` and canonical `ServiceType` code (if migrating an enum-based service).
 2. Supply an `IServiceOptionsSerializer` that round-trips your options and tolerates historical payload shapes.
 3. Confirm your descriptor registers factories so `MainViewModel` can request the appropriate UI/service factory during load.
 4. Add automated tests that serialize services using your descriptor and verify that deserialization restores the expected options and metadata.